 In 2011, the Producers Guild of America (PGA) and Variety chose Asi as part of their annual “Digital 25: Leaders in Emerging Entertainment.”
 Other winners ranged from stars like Zach Galifianakis and Lady Gaga, to industry insiders including Sharon Calahan, director of photography and lighting at Pixar, and Jon Calkins, Exec VP at Sony.

-The Facebook game engaged more than 1.3 million players, and raised over $500,000 from sponsored and individual donations.
-250,000 free books were given through Room to Read, and nearly $200,000 were directed at life-changing fistula surgeries for woman.
+Four games inspired by the book Half the Sky: Turning Oppression into Opportunity for Women Worldwide by Pulitzer Prize-winning authors Nicholas Kristof and Sheryl WuDunn.
+The Facebook game engaged more than 1.3M players and raised over $500,000 in donations.
+250,000 free books were given through Room to Read, and $200,000 was directed at life-changing fistula surgeries for woman.

 A pioneering videogame inspired by real events in the Israeli-Palestinian conflict.
 Players choose to play the Palestinian president or the Israeli prime minister in 3 languages: English, Hebrew, or Arabic.
 PeaceMaker has been sold in over 60 countries, been featured by more than 200 media outlets around the world, and won multiple design awards.
 Developed by Impact Games, co-founded with Eric Brown.